Saibot393/notebook/README.md

    ![imag](https://imgur.com/7eYSBC7.jpg)

 - #### Hourglass
   A note that slowly ticks down from a set time maximum, displaying the time left via an hourglass.
-Great if your want your players to be on edge.
+Great if you want your players to be on edge.

 ### Settings: